-The magnificent lion sculptures are sponsored by a wide range of businesses and organisations and decorated by leading UK artists, designers and illustrators, including fashion designer Dame Zandra Rhodes and Christian Lacroix/Louis Vuitton designer Craig Wheatley.
-A mini-pride of cute lion cubs is being decorated by schools across the region.
+The magnificent lion sculptures are sponsored a wide range of businesses and decorated by some of the world's leading artists and designers, including fashion designer Dame Zandra Rhodes, Christian Lacroix/Louis Vuitton designer Craig Wheatley and descendants of French impressionist Camille Pissarro, Lelia and Lyora Pissarro.

 LIONS ON DISPLAY - 10 August - 27 October

 The giant pride has taken up residence across the Royal Borough, including Windsor and Eton, Ascot, Datchet, Old Windsor and Maidenhead.

 The trail launched on World Lion Day and the beautifully decorated lions and cubs will remain in pride of place until 27th October.
 They will then be gathered together in one giant pride for the 'Lions Roar Goodbye' weekend on 9-10 November before being auctioned on 21st November at the Runnymede Hotel, near Windsor.

 100% of event profits will be donated to four charities, including Thames Hospice, Lions Club of Windsor, Look Good Feel Better and TUSK.

 See more photos and stories on the news page of the website.